warrenwyf/jquery-timeelapse/README.md

 jQuery Timeelapse Plugin
 =================

-It is a jQuery plugin that makes it easier to support elpase time expressing. e.g. 3hours 30minutes 7seconds .
+It is a jQuery plugin that makes it easier to support elpase time expressing. e.g. 3 Hours 30 m 7 s .

 ## Usage